shteou/go-godash/README.md

 # go-godash

-An experimental generic functional utility library inspired by Lodash.
+An experimental generic functional library for transforming collections of data, inspired by packages such as Lodash.

-This package aims to implement many of the utility methods from Lodash over Go arrays and Maps.
+This package aims to implement many of the methods from Lodash over Go arrays and Maps.
+All functions in this module are intended to work with native Go types (i.e. do not define their own containers/iterators), and should be type safe at compile-time.

+The functions defined here are only loosely inspired by Lodash.
+Sometimes they deviate because of impedance between the two languages, or sometimes because I didn't bother to read the documentation properly.

 _Caveat_: I have very little experience with Go generics, so the API will evolve heavily.
 It may never hit version 1, depending on how collections